William King Tweedie

 William King Tweedie (1803–1863) was an historian, biographer and a minister of the Free Church of Scotland Tolbooth Church, Edinburgh.

 Life

-He was born in Ayr on 8 May 1803, the eldest son of John Tweedie and Janet King.
+He was born in Ayr on 8 May 1803 to John Tweedie and Janet King.
 His parents moved to Buenos Aires in South America while William was young and he was left in the care of an aunt in Maybole.
 He never saw his parents again, and was effectively abandoned.

 He studied Divinity at Edinburgh, Glasgow and St Andrews University.
 He was licensed to preach as a minister of the Church of Scotland by the Presbytery of Arbroath in 1828.